ahimanshu13/ahimanshu13.github.io/about/index.md

 An admirer of Nature and its laws and hence a keen Physicist.
 Love to observe and engage in intellectual and metaphorical discussions.

-I've always been a musical person; I play amateur electric guitar and love listening to soft, psychedelic music and guitar solos.
-Obsessed with car and planes, in the process of modifying my new RC car and soon become an ameture pilot.
+I've always been a musical person; I play amateur electric guitar and love listening to soft psychedelic music and guitar solos.
+Obsessed with car and planes, in the process of modifying my new RC car and soon to become an armature pilot.